-- The right to provide written consent prior to disclosure by the University of personal information from a student's education records, except to the extent that FERPA authorizes disclosure without consent. - Under the FERPA exception, the University may disclose education records, without a student's prior written consent, to school officials with legitimate educational interests.
-An official is a person employed by the University in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel and health staff); a person or company with whom the University has contracted as its agent to provide a service in lieu of using University employees or officials (such as an attorney, auditor or collection agent); a person serving on the Board of Directors; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his/her tasks. - A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his/her professional responsibilities on behalf of the University. - Upon request, the University may also disclose education records, without consent, to officials of another school in which a student seeks or intends to enroll. - The right to file a complaint with the U.S. Department of Education concerning alleged failures by the University to comply with the requirements of FERPA.
-The name and address of the office that administers FERPA is: Family Policy Compliance Office U.S. Department of Education 400 Maryland Avenue, SW Washington, D.C.
-20202-5901
+- for amendment.
+Additional information regarding the hearing procedures shall be provided to the student when notified of the right to a hearing. - ➤ The right to provide written consent prior to disclosure by the University of personal information from a student's education records, except to the extent that FERPA authorizes disclosure without consent. - ▶ Under the FERPA exception, the University may disclose education records, without a student's prior written consent, to school officials with legitimate educational interests.
+An official is a person employed by the University in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel and health staff); a person or company with whom the University has contracted as its agent to provide a service in lieu of using University employees or officials (such as an attorney, auditor or collection agent); a person serving on the Board of Directors; or a student serving on an official committee, such as a disciplinary or grievance committee or assisting another school official in performing his/her tasks. - A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his/her professional responsibilities on behalf of the University. - Upon request, the University may also disclose education records, without consent, to officials of another school in which a student seeks or intends to enroll.

+➤ The right to file a complaint with the U.S. Department of Education concerning alleged failures by the University to comply with the requirements of FERPA.
+The name and address of the office that administers FERPA is:

+Family Policy Compliance Office U.S. Department of Education 400 Maryland Avenue, SW Washington, D.C.
+20202-8520